Chigozie Obioma

+Chigozie Obioma (1986) was born in Akure, Nigeria.
+He is the author of three novels The Fishermen (2015), An Orchestra of Minorities (2019) and The Road to the Country (2024).
+The Fishermen and An Orchestra of Minorities were finalists for The Booker Prize and have been translated into 30 languages.
+He has won an LA Times book prize, the Internationaler Literaturpris, FT/Oppenheimer prize for fiction, an NAACP Image award and has been nominated for two dozen prizes for fiction.
+He was named one of Foreign Policy’s 100 Leading Global Thinkers in 2015 and a 100 Most Influential Africans list by NewAfrican Magazine in 2015 and 2024.
+He served as a judge of the Booker prize in 2021.
+His work has appeared in the New York Times, Guardian, Financial Times, Paris Review, Granta, and elsewhere.
+His third novel, The Road to the Country, published in 2024 was longlisted for the Joyce Carol Oates Prize for fiction, the Dublin prize for fiction, and was named a best book of the year by The Economist, Boston Globe, amongst others.
+He is the Helen S. Lanier Professor of Creative Writing and English at the University of Georgia and the program director of the Oxbelly Fiction Writers retreat.

 Early life and influences

 Of Igbo descent, Obioma was born in 1986 into a family of 12 children — seven brothers and four sisters – in Akure, in the south-western part of Nigeria, where he grew up speaking Yoruba, Igbo, and English.

 As a child, he was fascinated by Greek myths and British writers, including Shakespeare, John Milton, and John Bunyan.
 Among African writers, he developed a strong affinity for Wole Soyinka's The Trials of Brother Jero; Cyprian Ekwensi's An African Night's Entertainment; Camara Laye's The African Child; and D. O. Fagunwa's Ògbójú Ọdẹ nínú Igbó Irúnmalẹ̀, which he read in its original Yoruba version.

 Obioma cites his seminal influences as The Palm-Wine Drinkard by Amos Tutuola, for its breadth of imagination; Tess of the d'Urbervilles by Thomas Hardy, for its enduring grace and heart; The God of Small Things by Arundhati Roy and Lolita by Vladimir Nabokov, both for the power of their prose; and Arrow of God by Chinua Achebe, for its firmness in Igbo culture and philosophy.